Fire-tufted barbet

 The fire-tufted barbet (Psilopogon pyrolophus) is a species of bird in the Asian barbet family Megalaimidae.
 It is native to Peninsular Malaysia and Sumatra, where it inhabits tropical moist lowland and montane forests.
 It has been listed as Least Concern on the IUCN Red List since 2004.

 Its scientific name was proposed by Salomon Müller in 1836, who described a barbet from Sumatra.

 Description

-The moderately large bird (28 cm), the adult birds are overall green in appearance and have a brownish-maroon nape, grey lores, white band on the forehead, throat green, followed by a bright yellow band before a black band, appearing like a necklace separates the belly.
-The bill is fawn colored with a black vertical band.
-Tufts of feathers at the base of beak.
-Upper tufts fiery orange in males.
+The fire-tufted barbet is green with a brownish-maroon nape, grey lores, and a white band on the forehead.
+Its throat is green, followed by a bright yellow band before a black band, appearing like a necklace.
+The bill is fawn coloured with a black vertical band.
+It has tufts of feathers at the base of beak.
+The upper tufts of males are fiery orange.
+The adult fire-tufted barbet is 28 cm long.

 Distribution and habitat

 The fire-tufted barbet inhabits broad-leaved evergreen montane forests between 1070 and 2010 m on the Malay Peninsula and Sumatra.

+Three fire-tufted barbets observed on Mount Gede in West Java between 2003 and 2005 are thought to have escaped from aviaries in this area.